najmulhasan-code/better-ats/README.md

 ## The Solution

 betterATS leverages advanced AI to perform semantic analysis of entire applications.
-The system evaluates candidates holistically—analyzing their resume, cover letter, portfolio, and responses—against job requirements and recruiter-defined private directions.
+The system evaluates candidates holistically - analyzing their resume, cover letter, portfolio, and responses - against job requirements and recruiter-defined private directions.
 This results in rankings that reflect actual candidate quality and fit, not just keyword density.

 ## Key Features